Corrie Sanders: WBC heavyweight title challenge

 Sanders had initially sought a unification bout with WBA heavyweight champion Roy Jones Jr., who had also won his title in March 2003, and then with heavyweight contender David Tua.
 When those negotiations fell through, he was scheduled to defend the WBO title against Lamon Brewster on 18 October 2003.
 However, due to a conflict between WBO and Sanders's promoter, the bout did not take place.
-Sanders then vacated the WBO title to signed a contract to fight for the vacant WBC belt.
+Sanders then vacated the WBO title to sign a contract to fight for the vacant WBC belt.
 The fight took place on 24 April 2004, against Wladimir's older brother, Vitali.
 Sanders was stopped by Vitali in the eighth round of the fight in the Staples Center in Los Angeles.
 After Sanders death, Vitali went on to pay his respects to Sanders and called this the hardest fight of his career.

 Eight months later, Sanders knocked out Alexei Varakin in the second round of a contest in Soelden, Austria in December 2004.
 He briefly retired after that bout.

 Sanders returned to action after two years in November 2006 to score a second round stoppage win over the Australian heavyweight champion Colin Wilson at the Convention Centre in Mafikeng.
 He had signed with Golden Gloves Promotions, and won another bout in South Africa against Brazilian Daniel Bispo in May 2007.
 His last bout, of the South African heavyweight title, was a loss to Osborne Machimana, a bout he took despite Sanders being injured beforehand.
 Sanders' final record was 42 wins (31 by knockout) and 4 losses.